ShehabCE/shehabce.github.io/_posts/2018-10-19-Binary-Search-Trees.markdown

 tags: Algorithms
 cover: "/assets/posts/BST.png"
 ---
-The beauty of a data structure is that you can have a structure or a container that can hold data and a set of methods (algorithms) that can operate on your data.
-Yeah, that's pretty much the equation of a data structure. <strong>Container of data + Operations on that container = Data-Structure</strong>
+Best thing about data structures is that you can have a structure or a container that can hold data and a set of methods (algorithms) that can operate on your data.
+Yeah, that's pretty much the receipe of a data structure. <strong>Container of data + Operations on that container = Data structure</strong>
 <br>
 So we can have an array of elements and do a lot of things with that array like; sorting the data, finding an element in the array, adding or removing elements in that array.
 But when it comes to real world applications, we care about speed and efficiency.
 We want to do whatever we want with the data as fast as possible!
 An array wouldn't provide the most efficient way in certain context.
 If we want to find an element in a huge array, we have to go through the entire array to look for it, so that's O(N) time complexity.
 But what if there's a faster way?
 A way to find an element without going through the entire array?
 A way to find the smallest element in the array for example?
 That's where Binary Search Trees (or BSTs) step in.
 <br>